gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 [[file:../spec_model_kinematics/joint_frames.svg|600px]]

 An sdformat representation of this model is given below.
-The frame named `model_frame` is created so that the implicit model frame can be referenced explicitly.
 The pose of the parent link `P` is specified relative to the implicit model frame, while the pose of the other elements is specified relative to other named frames.